 Drain pans are louver sill accessories that sit under the louver’s sill and behind it.
 The pan will often have a backplate that blocks the space between the sill and the bottom blade.
 Once installed, the drain pan will act as a secondary sill for splash back.
 When the water splashes through the sill, the pan will collect the excess water and direct it under the louver, towards the face.
 The open face of the pan provides a quick exit point for captured water to leave the louver.

-Drain pans are optional on most louvers, but they are a good addition when rejecting excess rainwater.
+Drain pans are optional on most louvers, but they are an excellent addition when rejecting excess rainwater.
 For certain severe weather louvers, including hurricane louvers, the drain pan will be a standard feature of the louver.

 Wind Driven Rain Testing

 Drainable features and sill accessories are important, but the most important trait is testing.
-A louver isn’t considered wind driven rain resistant unless it has been tested and rated for wind driven rain in accordance with AMCA 500-L. Learn more about wind driven rain testing with this Newsstand article.
+To be considered wind driven rain resistant, a louver must complete wind driven rain testing and receive a ratings seal in accordance with AMCA 500-L. Learn more about wind driven rain testing with this Newsstand article.

-To summarize, wind driven rain testing subjects a louver to simulated rainfall at a predetermined rate while a fan pushes air against the face of the louver.
-The louver must be able to pass the air through the louver while blocking the rain.
+Wind driven rain louvers must reject simulated rainfall at a predetermined rate while a fan pushes air against the louver’s face.
+The louver must be able to pass the intake air and block the rain.
 Louvers receive an Effectiveness Class rating based on how much water they reject throughout the test.
 To maintain an A Class rating, the louver must reject over 99% of incoming water.

 Check the submittals for details.
 Manufacturers will post the results of the louver’s testing on the submittal, along with an AMCA CRP Ratings Seal.